Events

 - Stop before final booking if you do not want messages sent

-If this is only a visual check, stop before submitting.
+If this is only a visual check, stop before submitting the booking.

 If you submit the booking, label it as a test and cancel it after you finish.